Nafees10/navm/README.md

 The syntax is as follows:
 ```
-FunctionID#comment
-StackLength
+StackLength # this defiens function with function id = 0
 	FirstInstruction [InstructionArgument0] [Argument1]
 	SecondInstruction # comment
 	ThridInstruction
 # comment
 	FourthInstruction

-AnotherFunctionID
-StackLength
+StackLength # another function begins from here (id = 1)
 	...

 ```

 The bytecode is divided into functions.
-Each function definition begins with the function id (this is a positive integer), and the required stack length.
+Each function definition begins with the the required stack length.
+Function ID is automatically assigned, starting with 0.
+This is to avoid using assoc_arrays, to improve performace.
 Both of these are to be on a separate line, and the lines cannot begin with whitespace.
 After that, each line is an instruction or a comment.